 Explanation: The DevOps’ practices of continuous integration and continuous deployment help create a fully automated deployment pipeline that tackles the complexities involved in application deployment.
 DevOps best practices make it possible to programmatically provision servers, build middleware, install application code, and fully automate the installation process.

-I hope this article would be useful for you to find all the “Cognitive Class Answers: Introduction to Cloud Exam Answers“.
-If this article helped you to learn something new for free then share it on social media and let others know about this and check out the other free courses that we have shared here.
+I hope this article would be helpful for you to find all the “Cognitive Class Answers: Introduction to Cloud Exam Answers.”
+If this article helped you learn something new for free, then share it on social media, let others know about this, and check out the other free courses we have shared here.